 However, pyramids do not offer the same kind of theatre or experience as loose leaf, there is a smaller choice of teas and there is the bag material to dispose of- albeit a plant-derived polymer in our case.

 Serving loose leaf tea is a great way to maximise profits.
-It has a perceived higher value from customers but offers a lower cost per serve (with English Breakfast it is almost 50% cheaper).
+It has a perceived higher value from customers, with 31% of UK consumers surveyed* preferring loose leaf over tea bags, but offers a lower cost per serve (with English Breakfast it is almost 50% cheaper).
 Loose leaf does require a larger initial investment in teaware and requires more staff training on portion control and steeping times.
 But the benefits are worth considering.
 Always talk to us about training.
 We have an open training session in central London every month for our customers.
 See details here.

 Invest in great equipment

 With high volume tea sales, investing in the appropriate equipment will pay off.
 The Marco MIX is a great option.
 The temperature control function means you can brew all teas at the correct temperature at the touch of a button - particularly essential for green tea.
 The vacuum insulated tank is 70% more energy-efficiency than other leading boiler brands so will cut energy bills.